b1tninja/misty/README.md

 cd misty
 python3 -m virtualenv venv
 ```

+#### Activate the "virtualenv"
-Activate this "virtualenv" (changes which python/pip binaries are used)
+This changes which python/pip binaries are used, so you don't need to modify your (whole-)system python environment
 ```shell
 . venv/bin/activate
 ```